imlastrebor/upseller-analytics/README.md

 ## Next Steps
 - Add persistence (e.g., Supabase) and call it from the cron handler.
+- Run the SQL in `supabase/schema.sql` to bootstrap the multi-tenant tables and placeholder RLS policies.
 - Extend analytics payload normalization if you require additional metrics.
 - Write automated integration tests once storage is in place.